AshishNikam111000/Personal-AI-Trainer/README.md

 # PersonalAITrainer
-It counts the dumbbell curls u did using OpenCV and mediapipe.
+It counts the dumbbell curls u did using OpenCV and Mediapipe.